MrCreepTon/samp-query-cli/README.md

-# samp-server-cli
+# samp-query-cli
-😍 Lightweight cli to query SAMP servers directly from terminal written in golang!
+😍 CLI to query SAMP servers directly from terminal written in golang!

 👉 Usage: `samp-query [IP:Port] <-r to show rules>`